 This version of the ketogenic diet is centered around carbohydrate consumption, and these carbs are necessary to keep you energized.

 This diet uses the standard ketogenic diet for five days of the week and then allows for two days of carbohydrate backloading.
 These two days of carbohydrate consumption is where you would presumably be able to consume all the beans you’d like.

-While beans have always been and continue to be a valuable food in worldwide cuisine, their relationship with the ketogenic diet is unfortunately strained.
+While beans have always been and continue to be valuable food in worldwide cuisine, their relationship with the ketogenic diet is unfortunately strained.

-If you are active, and follow either the targeted ketogenic diet or the cyclical ketogenic diet, you may have room for beans in your diet, but will still need to plan out your carb intake and be sure you don’t consume too many.
+If you are active and follow either the targeted ketogenic diet or the cyclical ketogenic diet, you may have room for beans in your diet, but will still need to plan out your carb intake and be sure you don’t consume too many.

 Not only are beans high in carbs, but they are also highly concentrated.
-Due to that concentration, a small amount of beans can account for a lot of calories and carbs.
+Due to that concentration, a small number of beans can account for a lot of calories and carbs.
 It can be easy to overeat and ruin your ketosis.